 Spain has an excellent healthcare system with a wide network of care centers and hospitals.
 The national healthcare system (Seguridad Social) includes a network of healthcare centers for Primary Health Care (PHC) and minor emergencies.
 These centers are called Centre d’Atenció Primària (CAP) in Catalunya and are usually your first stop when in need of a doctor.
 If necessary you will be referred to a specialist.
 Appointments at the CAP can be either made in person or online.
 If you need to see a doctor outside of the CAP’s opening hours you should go to your nearest “Centre d’Atenció Continua” (CAC – Continual Attention Centre).
 These centres are open 24 hours a day.
-In case of an emergency (and if you don’t have a private insurance), Hospital del Mar (+34 608 571 541) & Hospital de Sant Pau (+34 608 571 542) are good hospitals that have a 24 hour emergency call centre and they will be able to attend you in English, German and French!
+In case of an emergency (and if you don’t have a private insurance), Hospital del Mar (+34 608 571 541) is a good hospital that has a 24 hour emergency call centre and there they will be able to attend you in English, German and French!
 Besides, you can also always call the European emergency number 112 or 061 (Barcelona).

 Specialist and emergency services are provided in both public and private hospitals.
 Click here for an overview of hospitals in and around Barcelona.